Joey Votto Player Props: Reds vs. Padres

 Joey Votto At The Plate

-- Votto has three home runs and four walks while batting .167.
+- Votto is batting .152 with three home runs and five walks.

-- In three of nine games this season (33.3%), Votto has reached base safely via hit, and that includes multiple hits twice.
+- In three of 10 games this season (30.0%), Votto has reached via hit, and that includes multiple hits twice.

-- In nine games played this year, he has hit a homer in two of them.
+- In 10 games played this year, he has hit a homer in two of them.

-- Votto has driven in a run in three games this year (33.3%), including two games with multiple runs batted in.
+- In three games this season (30.0%), Votto has picked up an RBI, including two games with multiple runs batted in.

-- In three of nine games this year, he has scored, including multiple runs once.
+- In three of 10 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.